 Directions

-- Whisk all ingredients until smooth.
+- Whisk batter ingredients until smooth.

 Notes